dstore-dbap/LumberMill/docs/source/modules/input.rst

 If you want to provide more custom fields, you can provide a dictionary containing at least a "data" field that should your raw event string.

-events: Send custom event data.
+| **event**: Send custom event data.
 For single events, use a string or a dict.
-If a string is provided, the contents will be put into the events data field. if a dict is provided, the event will be populated with the dict fields.
+If a string is provided, the contents will
+be put into the events data field. if a dict is provided, the event will be populated with the dict fields.
 For multiple events, provide a list of stings or dicts.